OHI-Science/OHI-website/content/about/OHIfellows.md

 After graduating, Haylee worked as a research technician in a community ecology lab at the University of California, Los Angeles, where they continued to strengthen their analytical and technical skills.
 They also gained experience mentoring students and promoting a safe working environment for all lab members.
 </p>
 <p>
 Now, Haylee is a recent graduate of the Master of Environmental Data Science program at the University of California, Santa Barbara.
 Haylee has continued to explore principles of environmental justice in their capstone project, where their team improved the Climate and Economic Justice Screening Tool to incorporate a broader assessment of disadvantaged communities in the United States.
-They served as the lead data analyst and developer for their team’s [online geospatial mapping tool](https://apps.bren.ucsb.edu/justice40/en/#3/33.47/-97.5) that visualizes environmental hazards from over 30 data sources.
+They served as the lead data analyst and developer for their team’s <a href = "https://apps.bren.ucsb.edu/justice40/en/#3/33.47/-97.5" target = "_blank">online geospatial mapping tool</a> that visualizes environmental hazards from over 30 data sources.
 </p>
 <p>
 Haylee is excited to bring their community-centered perspective and technical skills to the Ocean Health Index at NCEAS.
 Outside of their career aspirations, Haylee enjoys rock climbing, volleyball, reading, writing, and watercolor!